Key Facts about Baltic Yachts

 - The first custom yacht, Baltic 42 Tina I-punkt, was delivered in 1974.

-- New carbon composite Baltic 67 Performance Cruiser about to be launched
+- New carbon composite Baltic 67 Performance Cruiser semi-custom yacht launched in 2018

 - In-house, engineering and design makes custom building highly efficient